 Promo video.
 If you have created a promo video, it’s possible to add a YouTube link.

 Adding tags.
 Those are keywords that will help Android users discover your mobile app.
 Unfortunately, it is impossible to add custom tags.

 Supported languages.
 If your digital product is available in many different languages, make sure to mention all of them in terms of targeting a particular group of users.

 App type and category.
-Select the type, then category to define the product you are to offer.
+Choose a type and then a category to define the product you want to sell.

 Contact information.
 Provide your website address, e-mail, and other contact details so that the users can get in touch with you easily.

 All the settings can be saved as a draft and completed later.

 Not passing a rating questionnaire can lead to a mobile app's removal from the Google Play Store.
 Furthermore, it can be marked as an unrated app.
 Provide accurate information and details regarding your digital product in the settings.
 Any incorrect information can lead to the app's removal from your account.